 (Solanums nigrum) 70 days.
-Here’s a most unusual Nightshade plant, collected originally by the Gettles in Umbria, Italy in the ancient roman site of Ocriculum.
-It was found growing along the Tiber river growing with the common black nightshade, (S. nigrum) Plants reach 2-3 feet tall, having typical nightshade leaves and white flowers.
-The small berries have a lot of visual interest being a bright orange—not at all the dark purple that you might expect.
+Here’s a most unusual nightshade plant, collected originally by the Gettles in Umbria, Italy, in the ancient roman site of Ocriculum.
+It was found growing with the common black nightside (S. nigrum) along the Tiber River.
+Plants reach 2-3 feet tall, having typical nightshade leaves and white flowers.
+The small berries have a lot of visual interest, being a bright orange—not at all the dark purple that you might expect.
 At maturity the plants are positively covered in clusters of brilliant orange!
-This species has been used as food for millenia, and we eat them here, but since this is a wild variety, we suggest eating them with caution, until you are positive you do not have sensitivities to them.
+This species has been used as food for millennia, and we eat them here, but since this is a wild variety, we suggest eating them with caution, until you are positive you do not have sensitivities to them.